zcoo/fluss/website/blog/2025-07-23-hands-on-fluss-lakehouse.md

  limitations under the License.
 -->

-# Hands-on Fluss Lakehouse with Paimon S3
+# From Stream to Lake: Hands-On with Fluss Tiering into Paimon on Minio

 Fluss stores historical data in a lakehouse storage layer while keeping real-time data in the Fluss server.
 Its built-in tiering service continuously moves fresh events into the lakehouse, allowing various query engines to analyze both hot and cold data.
 The real magic happens with Fluss's union-read capability, which lets Flink jobs seamlessly query both the Fluss cluster and the lakehouse for truly integrated real-time processing.